The Palace (2013 film): Plot

 During the reign of the Kangxi Emperor, Yaojia Chenxiang entered the Forbidden Palace as a lowly servant.
 Chenxiang learned the ways of surviving in the palace and became close friends with another servant named Liuli and Chunshou, a eunuch.
 She also meets Yinxiang, a prince raised by Consort De and is friends with the fourth prince Yinzhen.
 They meet by chance, but she never reveals her identity to him.
 He later searches for this mystery girl and Liuli claims that she was the mystery girl.

 Liuli betrays Chenxiang to become the di fujin (official wife) of Yinxiang.
 Chenxiang is heartbroken but becomes Liuli's servant in order to protect Chunshou, who was tortured by Liuli.
 As Liuli's servant, Chenxiang is humiliated and forced to only look at Yinxiang from a distance.
 One night, she enters Liuli's bedchamber only to find out that she carries an affair with Yuntang, another prince.
 Liuli is mad at Chenxiang, and increases her punishments.

-Yinxiang grows suspicious of Liuli, and asks her who the mystery girl really was.
-Liuli refused to tell him, and ran away from the palace only to be shot with arrows.
-Yinxiang, now blind, eventually reunites with Chenxiang.
+In a hunt between the Emperor and the Princes, Yinxiang was blinded and lost his visions, and was placed under confinement as he was seen as a threat who may want to battle for the future throne.
+During this time Chenxiang visited him daily although Yinxiang thought this was Liuli.

+The Fourth Prince informed Yinxiang that Liuli had been having an affair with the ninth Prince, and confronted her (but not knowing that this was actually Chenxiang he confronted).
+He told her that he does not want to see her ever again, and Chenxiang then stopped visiting him.

+In the meantime, there was a power struggle between the Princes after emperor Kang Xi's death, with the ninth Prince trying to take the throne.
+However, the fourth Prince was able to manipulate the situation to his advantage and became the Yongzheng Emperor in the end.
+As he and Yinxiang had always been close, upon him becoming the emperor he then tasked the Imperial Doctors to restore Yinxiang's visions.